What to do When a Toxic Person Steals Your Joy

-Don’t let a toxic person steal your joy.
-Here are strategies to help you deal with the toxic people in your life instead of getting caught up in their drama.
+Don’t let anyone steal your joy!
+Below are strategies to help you deal with the toxic people in your life instead of getting caught up in their drama.
 When others steal your joy, they also rob you of peace of mind and focus.

 For the record, I don’t think that many people are toxic in general.
 And it’s really not my place to label someone as toxic—it is an ugly word.
 So, when I say toxic person, I really mean toxic-to-me.

-I’ve been trying to write about toxic people for a few weeks now but I couldn’t quite get my finger on what I was trying to say.
-I’d been dealing with an ex-boyfriend and I was trying to figure out if I should let him remain in my life or not.
+I got interested in learning about toxic people, when I was dealing with a toxic relationship with an ex-boyfriend and I was trying to figure out if I should let him remain in my life or not.
 My sister finally said, “I don’t think he’s toxic but he’s douchey for sure.”

 Then yesterday it happened.
 Again.
 With the same person.
-And that’s when I realized that I did not want to let that person rob me of my joy again.
-Or of anything else such as productivity or a good night’s sleep.
+And that’s when I realized that I wanted to learn how to not let someone steal my joy.
+And I wanted my productivity or a good night’s sleep back!

 Here are the markers that tell me I’m dealing with a toxic (to me) person.

-- They have some kind of power to make me feel like crap.
+- They have some kind of power to make you feel like crap.

-- I can’t have honest discussions with them.
+- You can’t have honest discussions with them.

-- I can’t ever get through to them how they are hurting you.
+- You can’t ever get through to them how they are hurting you.

 - They aren’t willing or able to have any open discussions about the relationship

-Since I can’t change them and I can’t totally avoid them, I needed strategies to help me keep my equilibrium and my joy.
-I have to look at me and why I have that kind of reaction to that person or why they might be having one to me.
+I had to look at me and why I have that kind of reaction to that person or why they might be having one to me.

 I wondered about my part in the relationship.
 Had I been too defensive?
 Had I said things to offend the other person?
 Was I not open to having a healthy relationship?